 This reading lesson is about the question types you are going to encounter on the ACT reading test.
 Now why is it important to know the question types?
 Well, I will tell you.
 That is because this is the pool of categories that the ACT is pulling from when they are writing questions for the test, so when you go to read the ACT reading test as a test taker you are going to know what to be looking out for as you start to read.
-Show Transcript
+Read full transcript

 So for example we're gonna talk about comparison questions.
 If you know that the ACT likes to test comparisons, then when you see a comparison as you read you are going to say aha, there is probably going to be a question on that, and you are probably right.
 So let's talk about what the basic question types are.
 First of all, we have detail questions.